Bitcoin slides by over $1,000 in less than 48 hours

-Bitcoin dropped below $7,000 on Friday to trade more than 5 per cent down on the day, having fallen by well over $1,000 since hitting an all-time high on Wednesday.
+Bitcoin dropped below $7,000 on Friday to trade more than $1,000 down from an all-time high hit on Wednesday, as some traders dumped it for a clone called Bitcoin Cash, sending its value up around a third.

-Bitcoin dropped to $6,800 on the Luxembourg-based Bitstamp exchange by 1200 GMT, before recovering a little to $6,870 just over 20 minutes later.
+Bitcoin has been on a tear in recent months, with a vertiginous sevenfold increase in value since the start of the year that has led to many warnings the bitcoin market – now worth well over $100-billion – has become a bubble that is about to burst.

-On Wednesday around 1800 GMT, it had touched $7,888 after a software upgrade planned for next week that could have split the cryptocurrency in two was suspended.
+It reached a record high of $7,888 around 1800 GMT on Wednesday after a software upgrade planned for next week that could have split the cryptocurrency in a so-called "fork" was suspended.

+But it has quickly retreated from that peak, falling to as low as $6,718 around 1330 GMT on Friday.
+It later recovered a touch to trade around $6,880 by 1645 GMT, but that was still down almost 4 per cent on the day.

+"Bitcoin is all ups and downs," said Thomas Bertani, chief executive of Eidoo, a cryptocurrency wallet provider that recently became the first startup in the space to take out a full-page advert in the Wall Street Journal newspaper.

+"The market realized that the price rise was an over-reaching, so people started selling... (and) there are many long and short positions that amplify price movements."

-As bitcoin fell, Bitcoin Cash – a clone of the original that was generated from another split on Aug.1 – surged, trading up as much as 35 per cent on the day at around $850, according to industry website Coinmarketcap.
+As bitcoin tumbled, Bitcoin Cash, which was generated from another software split on Aug.1, surged, trading up as much as 35 per cent on the day to around $850, according to industry website Coinmarketcap.

-Despite losing almost 7 per cent this week, bitcoin is still up more than 600 per cent so far this year.
+Bitcoin Cash's transactions are processed in so-called "blocks" that are larger in capacity than bitcoin's, so can therefore in theory allow for more transactions to be processed at any given time, making transaction fees much cheaper.

+The fork that had been planned for next week, known as "SegWit2x," had also intended to increase the capacity of the blocks, and could thus have reduced fees for bitcoin transactions.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.